Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 8 small

-Salmon, bone-in, canned
+Salmon, with bones, canned

 1/2 can (net weight 13 g)